shixm-cloud/ENVR3002/Lab2.md

 2.10 What about `time(1:6:end)` and `time([1 7 2 5])`? _(Yes, you can use `end` to replace 23, the subscript of the last element here.
 Isn't that cool?)_

+To summarize:
+* A subscript is indicated by parenthese
+* A subscript may be a scalar or a vector
+* In MATLAB subscripts always start at 1
+* Subscripts are always integers, i.e., fractional subscripts are not allowed.